Setting property groups

 - "SYS1.PROCLIB"

-As you can see in the examples above, you need to specify a unique name for each property group, which is the only mandatory property.
-The name can help with troubleshooting as the VS Code output view shows information about which property groups are being searched and in what order.
+As shown in the preceding examples, you must specify a unique name for each property group.
+This is the only required property.
+The name can help with troubleshooting, as the VS Code output view displays information about which property groups are searched and in what order.

-The sections below explain in-depth how to fully leverage certain properties within a property group object.
+The following sections explain how to fully leverage certain properties within a property group object.

 Language scoping